Skeelloo/DMA-Engine---Space/README.md

 ## About

-DME-Engine is a standalone DMA overlay tool built for FPGA-based DMA hardware.
+DMA Engine is a standalone DMA overlay tool built for FPGA-based DMA hardware.
 It ships as a single portable executable -- no installation, no .NET SDK, and no build tools required.
 Extract and run.

 The application provides a clean Game Hub interface.
 Select your game, and the engine handles DMA initialization, process detection, and attachment automatically.